-Last year Shine purchased two hydro form brick presses which have now arrived on the ground.
-We have allocated an area at Shine Village and the fencing has been erected to keep the area secure.
+In 2018 Shine purchased two hydro form brick presses and an area at Shine Village was fenced off to keep the area secure.

-The need for good building materials is so great, with many people building using mud bricks which are not even fired due to the cost of the wood needed.
+The need for good building materials is great across our region with many people build using mud bricks which are not fired due to the cost of the wood needed.

 We estimate a large hydro form brick would cost 72p and a simple home would require around 100. £70 could buy all the bricks needed.
-A donation towards this project will help Shine build more bricks to support people in our area as they rebuild their homes which will last the ever-changing climate.
+Donations towards this project helped Shine to provide bricks to people in our area as they rebuilt their homes.

 We can play our part.

-Once the rains stop Shine will get the brickmaking process underway.
-The composition and method of brick making used will mean that all that will be needed to finish the bricks is a good dose of SUNSHINE!
-This will dry the bricks and make them incredibly strong.
+Shine brickmaking composition and methods require only good dose of SUNSHINE to dry the bricks and make them incredibly strong.
 As we know Malawi has no shortage of sun!!
-The more bricks we can make the more will be used in the rebuilding of homes in the local area.
+Bricks will be used in the rebuilding of homes in the local area.